 Bernie lives in Burlington, Vermont with his wife Jane.
 He has four children and seven grandchildren.

-Bernie Sanders is a Democratic candidate for President of the United States.
-He is serving his second term in the U.S. Senate after winning re-election in 2012 with 71 percent of the vote.
+Bernie Sanders is serving his second term in the U.S. Senate after winning re-election in 2012 with 71 percent of the vote.
 Sanders previously served as mayor of Vermont’s largest city for eight years before defeating an incumbent Republican to be the sole congressperson for the state in the U.S. House of Representatives.
 He lives in Burlington, Vermont with his wife Jane and has four children and seven grandchildren.

 Bernard “Bernie” Sanders is born in Brooklyn, New York to Eli and Dorothy Sanders.
 His father immigrated to the United States from Poland at the age of 17 without much in the way of money or a formal education.
 His mother Dorothy graduated high school in New York City.
 Sanders and his brother Larry grew up in a small rent-controlled apartment in Brooklyn.